Melkeydev/go-blueprint/CONTRIBUTING.md

 ## Design Principles

-Contributions to the go-blueprint should align with the project’s design principles:
+Contributions to go-blueprint should align with the project’s design principles:

  * Maintain backwards compatibility whenever possible.